 “Her teacher, Mrs Wignell, spoke at an event held for all the parents explaining the situation.
 She got everyone to imagine if it was their child in Grace’s situation.
 She emphasized why they should never send their kids to school if they are unwell and how important it is not to spread bugs."

-Grace with her teacher Mrs Wignell and in her classroom.
+L: Grace with her teacher Mrs Wignell when she visited in hospital.
+R: Grace is a VIP at her school, pictured here in her classroom.

 “Without her, I wouldn’t have had the courage to send Grace to school.
 Mrs Wignell made me feel that Grace was coming into a safe environment where she would be supported 100 per cent.”